GNS-Science/nzshm-opensha/doc/inversion-cookbook.md

 Iteration will run until at least one `completion criteria` is met.
 Iteration is broken up into `rounds`.

-At each round, iteration splits up into a pre-determined number (`inversionThreadsPerSelector`) of threads that all independently iterate from the same start state.
-Each thread runs until one `sub-completion criteria` is met for that thread.
+At each round, iteration splits up into a pre-determined number of threads that all independently iterate from the same start state.
+Each thread runs until one `sub completion criteria` is met for that thread.
 The best result of all threads is used to seed the threads at the next round - or as the result of the overall iteration if at the end of a round a `completion criteria` is met.

 ### Completion Criteria